PacktPublishing/Android-Development-with-Kotlin/README.md

 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.
 * This code bundle does not have code files for chapter 4, 6, 7, and 8.
 They will be added shortly.
 * The source code for the Android application developed in chapter 9 is provided in the folder of chapter 9.
-* The color images of the screenshot present in chapter 9 is provided in the folder of the chapter.
+* The color images of the screenshots present in chapter 9 is provided in the folder of the chapter.

 The code will look like the following:
 ```